ardanlabs/gotraining/topics/arrays/README.md

 ## CPU Cache Notes

+* If you don't understand the data, you don't understand the problem.
+* If you don't understand the hardware, you can't reason about the cost of solving the problem.

 * CPU caches works by caching main memory on cache lines.
 * Cache lines today are either 32 or 64 bytes wide depending on the hardware.
 * Cores do not access main memory directly.
 They tend to only have access their local caches.